Z-100/vayan/README.md

-# Vayan - Portfolio/CV page
+# Vayan - CV page

-Basically the title

 I'm not a React- nor frontend-dev, but I'm trying my best :)